JaimeVL/True-Business-Data/README.md

 ![alt text](logo.png "Open for business")

 ## Overview
-Basic introduction.
+Background

+Small/medium businesses are the heartbeat of the US economy, yet there’s a severe lack of open, reliable data on this key part of the U.S. economy hindering further data science.
+Even simple questions like how many business are actively are debated.
+With better information policy makers, business owners, researchers and data scientists could unlock better understanding and immense value for the American economy.

+Solution

+Using big data processing and machine learning techniques we’ve created a tool that enables rich, recent business data to be extracted by Zip Code from the web.
+The raw source of data is the Common Crawl—an open source snapshot of the public web (50Tb) updated ~monthly.
+We approached this data problem using a combination of MapReduce frameworks on Softlayer, manual data classification and supervised machine learning.

 This is part of the Capstone Project for the UC Berkeley MIDS master's degree program.

 To learn more about this project, please visit our GitBook located here: [link](https://tracsj.gitbooks.io/true-business-data/content/).
 This page assumes you've read the GitBook so some topics will not be covered here.
 We will instead focus on the code samples and general information about this repo.
 Finally, you can also find additional information on our website: [link](http://tbd-w210-site.s3-website-us-east-1.amazonaws.com/index.html).